 The Nansen Group

-The Nansen Center in Bergen has taken the initiative to build up and coordinate the international Nansen Group, lead by Prof. Ola M. Johannessen.
-The Nansen Group comprises of independent research institutes in Russia, China, India and South Africa, namely:
+The Nansen Center in Bergen has taken the initiative to establish and coordinate an international network of independent research centers, named the Nansen Group.
+The group has been initiated by Prof. Ola M. Johannessen and includes:

-The Nansen Environmental Research Center – India (NERCI) in Cochin in Kerala, India in 1998.
+- The Nansen Environmental Research Center – India (NERCI) in Cochin in Kerala, India established in 1998.

-The Nansen–Zhu International Research Centre (NZC) in Beijing, China at the “Institute of Atmospheric Physics – Chinese Academy of Sciences” in 2003 .
+- The Nansen–Zhu International Research Centre (NZC) in Beijing, China at the “Institute of Atmospheric Physics – Chinese Academy of Sciences” established in 2003.

-The Nansen-Tutu Centre for Marine Environmental Research (NTC) located at the University of Cape Town in South Africa in May 2010.
+- The Nansen-Tutu Centre for Marine Environmental Research (NTC) located at the University of Cape Town in South Africa established in 2010.

-- The Nansen‐Bangladesh International Centre for Coastal, Ocean and Climate Studies (NABIC) located at Bangladesh Centre for Advanced Studies in Dhaka, Bangladesh from 2012.
+- The Nansen‐Bangladesh International Centre for Coastal, Ocean and Climate Studies (NABIC) located at Bangladesh Centre for Advanced Studies in Dhaka, Bangladesh established in 2012.

-The Nansen Group also comprises the commercial company Terra Orbit AS established in Bergen in 1987.
-The aim of Terra Orbit is to commersilze the research results from the Nansen Group and offer these to market.
+The commercial company Terra Orbit AS, established in Bergen in 1987, is also part of the Nansen Group.
+The aim of Terra Orbit is to commercialize the research results from the Nansen Group and offer these to the market.

 Dr. Fridtjof Nansen